Sign In Forgot Password

 Czech Holocaust (Zachor) Torah

-Our community is honored to have the permanent loan of a Torah scroll from the Memorial Scrolls Trust (MST) in London, England.
+The Beth Emeth community is honored to have on permanent loan a Torah scroll from the Memorial Scrolls Trust (MST) in London, England.

 This scroll, MST#11, was originally from an unknown town in Bohemia or Moravia.
-It was confiscated during the Holocaust and put into the Jewish Museum in Prague under the Nazis.
-After the war, the Czech government took ownership of the museum, and in 1964, it sold 1564 scrolls to the Westminster Synagogue in London, financed by donor Ralph Yablon.
+It was confiscated during the Holocaust and placed in the Jewish Museum in Prague occupied by the Nazis.
+After the war, the Czech government took ownership of the museum, and in 1964, it sold 1,564 scrolls to the Westminster Synagogue in London, financed by donor Ralph Yablon.

-Subsequently, the Czech Memorial Scrolls Centre, a charity later reorganized into the Memorial Scrolls Trust, was formed.
-The scrolls have subsequently been allocated to communities and organizations worldwide, including Congregation Beth Emeth.
-The scrolls are never sold or donated but are given on loan.
+Subsequently, the Czech Memorial Scrolls Centre (later reorganized into the Memorial Scrolls Trust) was formed.
+The scrolls have been allocated to communities and organizations worldwide.
+The scrolls are never sold or donated, but are given on loan.

-When the Torah first arrived at Congregation Beth Emeth, it was deplorable, and repairs were made to serve our congregation as a living memorial and educational tool.
-Torn sections needed to be mended and sewn.
-Holes need to be repaired.
-This effort was completed in December 1996.
-However, while the Torah was now in better physical condition, it still was not considered repairable to kosher standards, and thus, it could not be used for regular worship.
+When the Torah first arrived at Congregation Beth Emeth, it was in very poor condition.
+Repairs were made so that it could serve as a living memorial and educational tool for our congregation.
+Torn sections were mended and sewn and holes were repaired.
+This effort was completed in December 1996, however, it still is not considered repairable to kosher standards, and thus cannot be used for regular worship.

-The Torah was dedicated on May 2, 1997, in the presence of the families who helped bring it to us and much of the congregation (see photo above).
-The program prepared for the dedication includes the dedication speech Our Torah's Journey by Michael Marks, as well as Rabbi Steven M. Glazer's remarks on the occasion, and comments by then-President David Kamerling, along with the order of the day, a list of contributors to the effort, and more.
+The Zachor Torah was dedicated on May 2, 1997, in the presence of the families who helped bring it to us.
+The program includes Our Torah's Journey by Michael Marks, and remarks by Rabbi Steven M. Glazer' and David Kamerling.

-The Torah is kept in our ark and is given a seat of honor on the bema at many b'nai mitzvahs (see photo at top right).
-We read from it on Shabbat Zachor, and this Torah is also used for many educational events.
+The word Zachor (remember) is part of the design on the beautiful cover.
+The Zachor Torah is kept in our Ark and is given a seat of honor on the bimah at many b'nai mitzvahs.
+We read from it on Shabbat Zachor (remembrance) each spring and use it for educational events.

 Holocaust "Zachor" Czech Torah, 1996